DigitalPhi/MoralPsychology/docs/schedule.md

 *Further reading*

-Harry Frankfurt, ‘Identification and externality’ [pdf](https://www.dropbox.com/s/fxwmflv6n25u9zs/Identification_and_externality%20copy.pdf?dl=0)
+Harry Frankfurt, ‘Identification and externality’ [pdf](https://www.dropbox.com/s/fxwmflv6n25u9zs/Identification_and_externality%20copy.pdf?dl=0).
+This is especially relevant as background reading since Moran's essay is in large part a reply to it.

 Stuart Hampshire, ‘Freedom of mind’ [pdf](https://www.dropbox.com/s/88ckc9of3ax9o5z/Freedom%20of%20Mind--Stuart%20Hampshire-1965.pdf?dl=0)